-Located between Intestates 15 and 40, find the largest protected desert in the world.
-East of Barstow, California, this area is the rain shadow of the towering pine-covered mountains about 100 miles west.
-With its convenient location, visitors can drive through the Mojave desert and see the rich diversity of life in the desert.
-Here are the top things to do in Mojave Desert.
+Located east of Los Angeles, the Mojave is the largest protected desert in the world.
+Mojave National Preserve is the rain shadow of the towering pine-covered mountains about 100 miles west.
+Located between Interstates 15 and 40, the Mojave Desert in Southern California is know for its diversity.
+Visitors can drive through and see the distinct animals and plants of the desert.
+Here are the top things to do in the Mojave Desert.

 Free Planning Guide to Death Valley National Park